millejoh/emacs-ipython-notebook/README.in.rst

       M-x customize-group RET mailcap
       Mailcap User Mime Data

+   On a typical Linux system, one might configure a viewer for MIME Type ``image/png`` as a shell command ``convert %s -background white -alpha remove -alpha off - | display -immutable``.

 ... get IDE-like behavior?
    The official python module for EIN is elpy_, installed separately.
 Other `program modes`_ for non-python kernels may be installed with varying degrees of EIN compatibility.